 Stove top and knobs

 The stove top was painted on and topped with 4 – 6″ cork plant coasters.They make pretty convincing play burners.
 The knobs are wood knobs I removed from a dresser a few years ago.
 A little paint and detailing is all they needed.
-I drilled holes for the knobs and used long bolts to attach them.
-The long bolts let the knobs spin around without unscrewing them from the bolts.
+I drilled holes for the knobs and used long cabinet screws to attach them.
+The long screws let the knobs spin around without unscrewing them from the bolts.
 I wanted to avoid having to constantly watch the boys unscrew them.
-Fingers crossed that this works. 😉
+So far, it works. 😉

 The door was attached with 2 overlay hinges and an extra cabinet pull works as the handle.
 I cut an opening in the door and glued a small piece of plexiglass on the back.
 The light is a Motion Sensor, Battery-Powered LED Night light I found on Amazon.
 I really wanted the motion detecting feature to make it feel more real for the kids.
 And, more importantly, to make sure I didn’t have to remember to turn it off all the time.
 This one shuts itself off.

 Of course, the cook needs a place to wipe his hands.